Texas

 Test your mettle on some fearsome theme park rides

-Located in the city of Arlington, about a 20-minute drive east of Dallas, Six Flags Over Texas theme park has been drawing thrill-seekers for over half-a-decade.
+Located in the city of Arlington, about a 20-minute drive east of Dallas, Six Flags Over Texas theme park has been drawing thrill-seekers for decades.
 Divided into nine themed sections – each inspired by one of the six nations that have ruled over the Dallas area down the years – the park features a variety of adrenaline-fuelling rides, all of which come with their own “thrill” rating.
-Highlights include the Titan, said to be the tallest and fastest roller coaster in Texan, while there are also plenty of rides suitable for younger kids.
+Highlights include the Titan, said to be the tallest and fastest roller coaster in Texas, while there are also plenty of rides suitable for younger kids.

-LOCATION 2201 East Road to Six Flags Street, Arlington HOURS Sat-Mon 10.30am-6pm Closed Tues-Fri
+2201 East Road to Six Flags Street, Arlington / Fri 6pm-11pm Sat 12pm-11pm Sun 12pm-9pm

 Discover a kaleidoscope of floral beauty